R-Benitez-J/FS-BCC/README.md

 # FS-BCC
 Bayesian Chain Classifier (BCC) presented by See Zaragoza et al. "Bayesian Classifier Chains for Multi-dimensional Classification.
-IJCAI 2011.
+IJCAI 2011".
 It is an algorithm for multilabel classification task.
 This project implementes Feature Selection in the original algorithm.
+"Bayesian Chain Classifier with Feature Selection for Multi-label Classification.
+MICAI 2018"
 The source code can be integrate in MEKA following instruction below.
 ## Prerequisites
 You need to donwload MEKA source code avidable in https://github.com/Waikato/meka.